carlosjhr64/pkg-goto/README.md

 ```

 If a given basename yields multiple directories,
-"goto" will pick the first deepest directory it finds.
+"goto" will pick the first shallowest directory it finds.

 Lastly, if a .greeting file is found, it will display it's content.